 I have found that air/dirt eliminators are a critical component for protecting the life cycle of the pumps and the entire system equipment overall.
 If air is trapped in a closed loop system, then BTU transfer is greatly reduced, oxidation starts to kick and valves, heat exchangers and piping get attacked by the liquid sandpaper made up of dirt, particulates and debris.

 If your budget is tight, I recommend installing the Spirotherm VDT first, allowing it to remove the entrained/entrapped/dissolved air (including in the coils) and dirt/magnetite throughout the system then upgrade the pumps in the next fiscal year.

 Learn more about Spirotherm air and dirt eliminators at www.Spirotherm.com/

-Question: I have been considering installing one of the new magnet separators that my wholesaler salesman has been leaving brochures on.
+Question: I have been considering installing one of the new magnet separators.
 What is the advantage of having the magnet type over the Spirotherm?